benschw/benschw.github.io/_drafts/2015-12-14-testing-php-fliglio-microservices-with-docker.markdown

 {% endhighlight %}

-This entry point is the same as your normal `index.php` except we are configuring the Demo Application with `TestDemoConfiguration`.
+This entry point is the same as the normal `index.php` except we are configuring the `DemoApplication` with `TestDemoConfiguration`.
 Since we wire up most of our application in this class, we can mock individual components here to simplify our environment and eliminate components that don't need to be tested by us.